ricardoquesada/bluepad32/docs/supported_gamepads.md

 [![ds4_gamepad][dualshock_4]][14]

 - Supports both the 2013 (CUH-ZCT1) and 2016 (CUH-ZCT2) editions
-- Supported features: rumble, lightbar color
+- Supported features: rumble, lightbar color, gyro, accelerometer
 - Some clones are known to work Ok
 - Pair instructions: While pressing and holding the SHARE button, press and hold the PS Button until the light bar flashes ([Sony official instructions][dualshock4_pair_instructions]).